sabrinatvazquez/sabrinatvazquez/README.md

 ## Hi, I'm Sabrina 👋
-"I strive to enable others to make sense of and leverage data making their work more intuitive and efficient."
+"I aim to enable others to make sense of and leverage data making their work more intuitive and efficient."

 A Data Analytics & Visualisation Expert 📈